Please QSL via LOTW or send an SASE for a real card. I do not use eQSL.

 Yes, that's the trail along the cliff.

-Tahn and Pete (R) Hike across the Grand canyon in one day (Twenty Six miles in less than twelve hours to go across the canyon Rim-to-Rim).
+Tahn and Pete (R) Hike across the Grand canyon in one day (Twenty Six miles in about eleven hours to go across the canyon Rim-to-Rim).

 Down the South Kaibab Trail into the canyon at 5 AM...